giuseppemag/ballerina/docs/guidelines.md

 </>
 ```

-In this case, the `Uncle` domain does not need anything fancy: it just receives the state as readonly `context`, whenever the template triggers a state mutation then it gets forwarded immediately to `setUncle`, and there are no foreign mutations because the `Uncle` domain is self-contained.
+In this case, the `Uncle` domain does not need anything fancy: it just receives the state as Readonly `context`, whenever the template triggers a state mutation then it gets forwarded immediately to `setUncle`, and there are no foreign mutations because the `Uncle` domain is self-contained.

 ##### State management across domains